 Figure 2: Choose new connector type

-- Figure 3 shows how we changed a Straight connector to an Elbow Connector (compare to Figure 1, shown earlier on this page).
+- Figure 3, below shows how we changed a Straight Connector to an Elbow Connector (compare to Figure 1, shown earlier on this page).

 Figure 3: Straight connector is changed to an Elbow connector